 For each class, a thematic discussion is initiated on Brightspace by the lecturer.
-Each student should submit three brief responses (ca. 300 w) to such discussions, one of which should be written in the first half of the semester.
-The course is examined further with a final course essay on a topic of the student’s choice, in consultation with the lecturer.
+Each student should submit three brief responses to such discussions, one of which should be written in the first half of the semester.
+The course is examined further with a final course essay, for which students develop a topic within one of three thematic options provided by the lecturer.

 Average of three discussion posts: 25%